aws-samples/eks-workshop-v2/website/docs/observability/opensearch/pod-logs.md

 ![Pod logs to OpenSearch](./assets/eks-pod-logs-overview.svg)

 Deploy Fluent Bit as a [Daemon Set](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) and configure it to send pod logs to the OpenSearch domain.
 The base configuration is available [here](https://github.com/VAR::MANIFESTS_OWNER/VAR::MANIFESTS_REPOSITORY/tree/VAR::MANIFESTS_REF/manifests/modules/observability/opensearch/fluentbit).
 The OpenSearch credentials we retrieved earlier are used to configure Fluent Bit.
-The last command verifies that Fluent Bit is running with one pod running on each of the three cluster nodes.
+The last command verifies that Fluent Bit is running with one pod on each of the three cluster nodes.

 ```bash wait=60
 $ helm repo add eks https://aws.github.io/eks-charts